-Janet Jones is an independent student with an \$8,000 cost of attendance, an EFC of \$2,000, and is receiving a \$3,000 Pell Grant, a \$2,000 subsidized Stafford Loan, and a \$2,000 low-interest loan from a research foundation.
+Janet Jones is an independent student with an \$8,000 cost of attendance, an EFC of \$2,000, and is receiving a \$3,000 Pell Grant \$2,000 in subsidized Stafford Loan and a \$2,000 low-interest loan from a research foundation.

 There is no overaward in this situation, as the \$2,000 research loan can be considered as a substitute for that portion of her EFC.
-In fact, Janet is still eligible for up to \$1,000 in the form of an unsubsidized Stafford Loan. programs that are treated a little differently.
-Montgomery GI Bill active duty benefits (veterans educational benefits paid under Chapter 30 of Title 38) and National Service Education Awards (AmeriCorps) and post-service AmeriCorps benefits are not counted in the expected financial assistance for subsidized Stafford Loans.
-However, you do include these benefits in the expected financial assistance when certifying an unsubsidized Stafford or PLUS.
+In fact, Janet is still eligible for up to \$1,000 in the form of an unsubsidized Stafford Loan. active duty benefits (veterans educational benefits paid under Chapter 30 of Title 38) and National Service Education Awards (AmeriCorps) and post-service AmeriCorps benefits are not counted in the EFA for subsidized Stafford Loans.
+However, you do include these benefits in the EFA when certifying an unsubsidized Stafford or PLUS.
 (See 34 CFR 682.200(b) and 34 CFR 685.102(b))